Newton Estape Vila

 Newton Estape Vila (Santa Clara, 2 May 1913 - Havana, 22 November 1980) was a prominent Cuban photographer and journalist.

 Estape became a journalist and photographer without any formal schooling.

 Collective exhibitions

-In 1946 is work was displayed as part of the Seventh Salón Nacional, Club Fotográfico de Cuba (CFC), Havana.
+In 1946 his work was displayed as part of the Seventh Salón Nacional, Club Fotográfico de Cuba (CFC), Havana.
 In 1948 he was included in the I International Saloon of Artistic Photographie, Photographic Club of Cuba.

 Collections

 His works can be found in collections such as Colección de la Familia Escapé, Havana.
 He wrote and directed the documentary Si Me Dieran Otra Vida in 1992.